Samsung/tizen-docs/docs/application/design/wearable/visual-design/layout-patterns.md

 ## Touchable area

 The touchable area is where users can touch components.
 A touchable area that is smaller than the component is difficult to select.
-Ensure that there is enough space between nearby components so the touchable areas don’t overlap.
+Ensure that there is enough space between nearby components so the touchable areas don't overlap.

 ![](media/visual_design_8.5.3-850x174.png)
 *Touchable areas should be large enough between components to ensure each component can be easily selected.*